Invariants for critical dimension groups and permutation-Hermite equivalence

 {\it $1$-block size two PH-equivalence classes.} We now investigate the number of PH-equivalence classes of fixed absolute determinant that contain a $1$-block size two weakly terminal (and thus terminal) matrix, so that we can compare them with the total number of PH-equivalence classes.
 This time, the set of matrices that we are looking at are not invariant under the action of $S_3$, so somewhat different methods are used.

-So fix $d>1$ (the case of $d=1$ is trivial), and consider the PH-equivalence classes having a $1$-block size two terminal form.
+So fix $d>1$, and consider the PH-equivalence classes having a $1$-block size two terminal form.
 We perform operations within the ring $\Z_d$.
 The third column of one of these terminal forms is

 where the the ideal generated by $\brcs{a_1,a_2}$ is $\Z_d$ (when we regard $a_i$ as elements of $\Z_d$), and $0 \leq a_i < d$ (when we regard $a_i$ as integers).